dwavesystems/dwave-ocean-sdk/docs/quantum_research/solver_parameters.rst

     :end-before: end_gt_hamiltonion

-This time-dependent gain, :math:`g(t)`, is specified, similarly to the :ref:`parameter_qpu_anneal_schedule` parameter, is specified by a series of pairs of floating-point numbers identifying points in the schedule at which to change the gain applied to :ref:`parameter_qpu_h`.
+This time-dependent gain, :math:`g(t)`, is specified, similarly to the :ref:`parameter_qpu_anneal_schedule` parameter, by a series of pairs of floating-point numbers identifying points in the schedule at which to change the gain applied to :ref:`parameter_qpu_h`.
 The first element in the pair is time, :math:`t` in microseconds |anneal_time_parameter_granularity|; the second is the unitless :math:`g` in the range :ref:`property_qpu_h_gain_schedule_range`.
 The